-Our British cousins are taking very kindly to American periodical literature. and bridges, etc., blown down, by gales | More than seventy thousand copies of the December number of the English edition of Harper's Magazine were sold within a few days after its publication; and the sale of fifty thousand copies of the first number of the English edition of Harper's Prof. E. Mach, of Prague.
-He has also | Young People shows how well that paper photographed the air streams which one is appreciated by the little subjects of
+Our British cousins are taking very kindly to American periodical literature.
+More than seventy thousand copies of the December number of the English edition of Harper's Magazine were sold within a few days after its publication; and the sale of fifty thousand copies of the first number of the English edition of Harper's Young People shows how well that paper is appreciated by the little subjects of Queen Victoria.